digital-asset/daml-katacoda/testing-daml-models/daml-scripts/2_first_script.md

-Next to a fixed `operator` party we want to allocate a list of parties given as an argument to the `initialize` script.
-We want them to follow the operator and the operator should follow them back.
+Next to a fixed `operator` party we want to also allocate a list of parties given as an argument to the `initialize` script.
+These parties will follow the operator and the operator will follow them back.

 As before, we will be using the `allocatePartyWithHint` function.
 Replace the initialize script
 with: